moshix/mvs/README.md

 27. A working copy of the original CHRIMAS EXEC (OR CHRISTMA EXEC) worm from 1988

+28. A payroll report source code in MVT Cobol with test data and the JES2 output listing

-28. and so much more
+29. and so much more